Photo: Enes royalfound / Wikimedia Commons

 Price: €400–2,500/night | Location: San Miguel, Ibiza

-Hacienda na Xamena is the most extraordinary hotel in Ibiza — the extraordinary cliff position (the hotel is built into the northwestern Ibiza cliffs, accessible only by a winding road, 180 meters above the sea — the extraordinary view over the Ibiza channel), the extraordinary cascade pools (the series of connected pools cascading down the cliff face, the most extraordinary pool complex in Spain), and the extraordinary remoteness (the northwestern Ibiza — far from the party scene, extraordinary for the wilderness landscape).
+Hacienda na Xamena is built into the northwestern Ibiza cliffs, 180 meters above the sea and reachable only by a winding road, with a sweeping view over the Ibiza channel.
+A series of connected pools cascades down the cliff face — one of Spain’s most striking pool complexes — and the location, far from the island’s party scene, delivers genuine wilderness isolation.

 Portugal — The Atlantic Coast